• Skip to primary navigation

 a close up bowl of moroccan lentil soup with two spoons on the right

-An extra little tip if you’re interested: you can make your harira thicker by adding egg to it.
+An extra little tip if you’re interested: you can also make your harira thicker by adding egg to it.
 All you must do is beat 2 to 3 eggs and add ¼ cup of lemon juice.
 Slowly stream this into your harira as it cooks.
 You may see some white strands from the egg while it cooks and thickens.
 That’s ok!

 Both chickpeas and lentils have been around for millennia.
 Chickpeas have been cultivated since around 3,000 B.C.
 Like many of the foods we know today, they originated in the Fertile Crescent.
 From there they spread to India, Africa, and Egypt.
 Eventually they made their way to Europe where they were a favorite of the ancient Roman diet.
 In modern times, chickpeas are most consumed in India, Pakistan, and Myanmar.
 India is a largely vegetarian country, so eating beans and legumes is very common.